Trump to bar abortion referrals by family planning clinics

+The rule released Friday pleased religious conservatives, a key building block of the president's political base.
+The plan also would prohibit federally funded family planning clinics from being housed in the same location as abortion providers.

-WASHINGTON (AP) — The Trump administration says it will prohibit taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion rights supporters.
+WASHINGTON — The Trump administration said Friday that it would bar taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion-rights supporters.

-The policy released Friday by the Health and Human Services Department pleased religious conservatives, a key building block of President Donald Trump’s political base.
+The final rule released Friday by the Health and Human Services Department pleased religious conservatives, a key building block of President Donald Trump’s political base.

-The administration plan would also prohibit family planning clinics from being housed in the same location as abortion providers.
+The administration plan also would prohibit federally funded family planning clinics from being housed in the same location as abortion providers.

-Planned Parenthood has said the administration appears to be targeting them.
+Planned Parenthood has said the administration appears to be targeting them, and calls the policy a “gag rule.”

 Most Read Nation & World Stories